Extra-curricular Opportunities: Team Participation

 - Ski Trip: During Semester Break, students and staff go to Rabbit Hill or Canyon.

 - Skills Canada: Students in Fabrications and Food Studies have opportunity to attend the Skills Canada Competition in Edmonton and compete in various categories.
 If cosmetology is offered, students have gone to participate in those categories as well.

 - Travel Club – Students in grades 10-12 have the opportunity to participate in the travel club.
-This club has travelled to Greece, England, Scotland, France, Costa Rica, London and New York in the past few years.
+This club has travelled to Greece, England, Scotland, France, Costa Rica, London, Hawaii, and New York in the past few years.
 Trips are usually taken over the Easter Holiday.
 Students who wish to participate must pay for all costs associated with the trip.